yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/reinforcement_learning.md

 $\gamma^t R_{t+1}$ says that for distant future where $t \rightarrow +\infty$, the reward $\gamma^t R_{t+1}$ will be very small.
 This renders rewards get weighted more on recent time rather than the faraway future.

-The action-value (“Q-value”, Quality) of a state-action pair is
+The action-value ("Q-value", Quality) of a state-action pair is

 $$
 Q_{\pi}(s,a) = \mathbb{E}_{\pi}(G_t | \underbrace{S_{t} = s, A_{t} = a}_{\pi} )